eser/darty-react-app/README.md

    release](https://github.com/eserozvataf/ts-spa-boilerplate/releases) you'd like to use.

-Execute `npm install` to install dependencies for development environment.
+Execute `npm install` and `typings install` to install dependencies for development environment.

 ## Jsmake Tasks